TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 - refactor components now working well, especially parameter passing
 - Complete todos in readme like architecture diagram
 - make layout warning unnested for blazor
+- top to bottom refactor

 # About
 .Net 8 MVC Blazor project, with View Components.

+## Good to know
+The project has lists as a database and an API for it.
+They are in a list of lists to represent some database complexity.
+Currently First() is used throughout just for simplicity and only the first list in lists is used.

 ## Purpose